 A familiar stanza from Charles Wesley’s beloved hymn “And Can It Be,” has sometimes been interpreted in this way:

 So free, so infinite His grace;

 Emptied Himself of all but love,

 And bled for Adam’s helpless race:

 “He left His Father’s throne above” seems to suggest that the Son stopped being with God in heaven, setting aside or refusing to exercise his omnipresence.
 In hymns, Hallmark cards, and Christmas programs, it’s common to hear that Jesus “left heaven” to come to earth.
 The additional phrase “emptied himself of all but love” seems to suggest that the Son set aside some of his other divine attributes—perhaps his justice or wrath, favoring pure mercy instead.
-Since I love this hymn, I choose to give Charles Wesley the benefit of the doubt and interpret it in a deeply metaphorical sense.
+Since I love this hymn and know that Charles Wesley did not intend to promote kenotic Christology, I choose to give him the benefit of the doubt and interpret it poetically and metaphorically.

 Whatever it means for the Son to empty himself, it cannot mean that he set aside some of his divine attributes.